Citation, DOI & article data

-The radiologic finding of a calcified guinea worm is common in endemic areas.
+The radiologic finding of a calcified guinea worm is common in areas that previously had endemic dracunculiasis.

 Typically the diagnosis is made on plain films, with linear irregular calcifications located in the soft tissue being the hallmark.